GenieX-AI/whisperX-custom/README.md

 ## 🐛 Troubleshooting

-**Gender Classification Issues**: Ensure you're using the enhanced version with proper audio feature extraction.
+**Gender Classification Issues**: Ensure you're using the latest version with z-score normalization feature fix.

 **Low Accuracy**: Check that ground truth texts are properly normalized (e.g., "Mr." vs "MISTER").

+**Feature Scale Problems**: The latest version includes automatic feature normalization to prevent classification bias.

 **Missing HF Token**: The system will work without a token but with reduced diarization quality.